-BY-LAW NO. 2017-08
+BY-LAW NO. 2017-27

-A Bylaw of the County of St. Paul No. 19, hereafter referred to as the "Fire Protection Services Bylaw", for the purpose of establishing Fire Services in and for the County of St. Paul No. 19.
+A Bylaw of the County of St. Paul No. 19, hereafter referred to as the "Fire Protection Services Bylaw", to establish Fire Services in and for the County of St. Paul No. 19.

 WHEREAS the Municipal Government Act, R.S.A., 2000, c.
 M-26, as amended, provides that the Council of a Municipality may pass bylaws for municipal purposes respecting the safety, health and welfare of people and the protection of people and property, and for services provided by or on behalf of the Municipality; and